jonathanmiller2/Field-Photo/README.md

 # What to do when this app breaks

 This app will likely break for three reasons:
-- The interface between the app and the EOMF website changes
+- The interface between the app and the CEOM website changes
 - Packages update and change their API's
 - Strange, corner-case bugs crop up